-A. The Accused shall be notified in writing that a complaint is to be taken to a formal hearing at least 48 hours prior to the hearing.
-This time period may be extended by the Accused upon concurrence by the President of the Honor Council, who may also grant an extension in the case of other extenuating circumstances.

-- B. When notice of the hearing is served, the Accused shall receive a case packet identifying the nature of the alleged violation, the name(s) of the individual(s) reporting the alleged violation to the Council, the time and place of its alleged occurrence, a summary of any interviews conducted by the Investigator, and any documentary evidence to be considered by the Council at the hearing.
-The Accused shall also receive a written list of hearing procedures as outlined in this article. - C. The Accused shall choose an Advisor from the members of the Honor Council, excluding the President, the Vice President when serving as President, the two Secretaries, and the Investigator.
+- A. The Respondent shall be notified in writing that a complaint is to be taken to a formal hearing at least 48 hours prior to the hearing.
+This time period may be extended by the President of the Honor Council, who may also grant an extension in the case of other extenuating circumstances. - B. When notice of the hearing is served, the Respondent shall receive a case packet identifying the nature of the alleged violation, the name(s) of the individual(s) reporting the alleged violation to the Council, the time and place of its alleged occurrence, a summary of any interviews conducted by the Investigator, and any documentary evidence to be considered by the Council at the hearing.
+The respondent will also receive a written list of hearing procedures as outlined in this article. - C. The Respondent shall choose an Advisor from the members of the Honor Council, excluding the President, the Vice President when serving as President, the two Secretaries, and the Investigator.
 Should the Vice President be selected, the President shall assume the Vice President's duties.
-If the Accused does not choose an Advisor within 24 hours of notice, the President shall appoint an Advisor for the Accused.
-The Advisor's role is limited to informing the Accused concerning Honor Council procedures and answering any questions about those procedures.
-The Advisor is foremost a member of the Honor Council and does not represent the Accused.
-The Advisor shall not be present during Council deliberations and shall not vote on the disposition of the case. - D. The Accused shall be required to meet with the Judicial Officer for the Honor Council prior to the hearing. - E. If the Accused believes that any member of the Honor Council has a conflict of interest or bias that would prevent them from being fair and impartial, the Accused shall inform either the Advisor or the Judicial Officer in writing no later than 48 hours before any scheduled hearing.
-Any objections of this nature not presented less than 48 hours before the hearing shall be deemed waived. - F. The Accused shall be allowed to hear all evidence presented in the hearing, but the Accused shall not be present during Council deliberations.
-The Accused may offer such proof as is relevant and material, as determined by the Honor Council President, to any issue coming before the Honor Council for decision in their hearing, including, without limitation, the introduction of documentary evidence, the calling of witnesses with relevant knowledge and the questioning of the Honor Council witnesses.
-All evidence and a complete list of witnesses shall be submitted by the Accused to the Investigator at least 24 hours before the hearing.
+If the respondent does not choose an Advisor within 24 hours of notice, the President shall appoint an Advisor for the Respondent.
+The Advisor's role is limited to informing the Respondent concerning Honor Council procedures and answering any questions about those procedures.
+The Advisor is foremost a member of the Honor Council and does not represent the Respondent.
+The Advisor shall not be present during Council deliberations and shall not vote on the disposition of the case. - D. The Respondent shall be required to meet with the OCS Administrator for the Honor Council prior to the hearing. - E. If the Respondent believes that any member of the Honor Council has a conflict of interest or bias that would prevent them from being fair and impartial, the Respondent shall inform either their Advisor or the OCS Administrator in writing no later than 48 hours before any scheduled hearing.
+Any objections of this nature not presented less than 48 hours before the hearing shall be deemed waived. - F. The Respondent shall be allowed to hear all evidence presented in the hearing, but the Respondent shall not be present during Council deliberations.
+The Respondent may offer such proof as is relevant and material, as determined by the Honor Council President, to any issue coming before the Honor Council for decision in their hearing, including, without limitation, the introduction of documentary evidence, the calling of witnesses with relevant knowledge and the questioning of the Honor Council witnesses.
+All evidence and a complete list of witnesses shall be submitted by the Respondent to the Investigator least 24 hours before the hearing.
 The Honor Council reserves the right to postpone the time of the hearing to properly evaluate any new evidence submitted after the prehearing committee has met.
-The Accused shall be responsible for securing the appearance of their witnesses at the hearing.
-Evidence submitted less than 24 hours prior to the hearing will not be considered absent good cause, as determined by the Honor Council President. - G. All participants in the hearing process should keep the matter under consideration confidential.
-The Accused may make such investigation as they require to state their case and may also consult with a chosen faculty member, family members, counselors or their attorney. - H. The Council may find the Accused "In Violation" of the Honor Code only upon a preponderance of the evidence.
+The Respondent shall be responsible for securing the appearance of their witnesses at the hearing.
+Evidence submitted less than 24 hours prior to the hearing will not be considered, as determined by the Honor Council President. - G. All participants in the hearing process is required to keep the matter under consideration confidential.
+The Respondent may consult with a chosen faculty member, family members, counselors or their attorney. - H. The Council may find the Respondent "Responsible" of the Honor Code only upon a preponderance of the evidence.
 Under this standard, a violation has occurred if it is more likely than not (greater than a 50% chance) that a violation of the Honor Code occurred.